Canada Canada

 10. Garrison District and Officers’ Square

-From 1784 to 1869, a British garrison was based at the group of majestic brick buildings that surrounded Queen Street’s riverbank.
-The popular daily Changing of the Guard ceremonies, as well as recurring outdoor concerts and open Calithumpian theatre shows, take place in Officers’ Square, the center of this Garrison District.
+From 1784 to 1869, a British garrison was based at the majestic brick buildings surrounding Queen Street’s riverbank.
+The popular daily Changing of the Guard ceremonies, recurring outdoor concerts and open Calithumpian theatre shows, take place in Officers’ Square, the center of this Garrison District.

-The Canadian Army was born in Fredericton in 1883. one of the foremost style things to examine in Fredericton is the dynamic of the Guard that happens in Officers sq. double daily within the summer at eleven am and four pm.
+The Canadian Army was born in Fredericton in 1883.
+One of the foremost styles to examine in Fredericton is the dynamic of the Guard, which happens in Officers sq. double daily within the summer at eleven am and four pm.

 Watch troopers wearing many costumes re-enact the guard’s dynamic to the beat of drums and a piper.